CR17 Bank Statements Details -Pindula

 Background

-The bank statements were sealed following a ruling by North Gauteng (Pretoria) High Court Deputy Judge President Aubrey Ledwaba, who agreed with Ramaphosa’s lawyers that it contained personal information and the information could have been illegally obtained.[1]
+The bank statements were sealed in August 2019 following a ruling by North Gauteng (Pretoria) High Court Deputy Judge President Aubrey Ledwaba, who agreed with Ramaphosa’s lawyers that it contained personal information and the information could have been illegally obtained.[1]

 Speaking in Parliament in November 2020, Ramaphosa said he had no control over making the bank accounts public and urged that a court process challenging the sealing of the statements to be allowed to unfold.
 The Financial Intelligence Centre (FIC) opposed the unsealing of the documents.
 He said: